 Facilities and Administrative (F&A): The University of California and the United States Department of Health and Human Services (the responsible Federal audit agency) negotiated facilities and administrative cost rate agreement for the Los Angeles campus.
 The on-campus Research rate currently in effect is 54%.

-UEF
+4. UNIVERSITY OF EASTERN FINLAND

 Key personnel

 Asla Pitkänen, M.D., Ph.D., D.Sci.
 (PI; 2.4 calendar months; No salary request) - UEF.
-Dr. Pitkänen will be responsible of coordination of Project 2 in UEF, implementing collaborative arrangements with the other three study sites in Kuopio in Project 2.
+Dr..
+Pitkänen will be responsible of coordination of Project 2 in UEF, implementing collaborative arrangements with the other three study sites in Kuopio in Project 2.
 She will be primarily responsible for production of animal model in UEF, treatment trial in UEF, blood sampling in UEF, and video-EEG monitoring in UEF.
 She will oversee that Vertebrate Animal Regulation standards are met.
-Dr Pitkänen also will be involved in data analysis and in decisions regarding changes in experimental design, and will participate in data collection.
+Dr. Pitkänen also will be involved in data analysis and in decisions regarding changes in experimental design, and will participate in data collection.

 Olli Gröhn, Ph.D.
-(Co-Investigator; 1.2 calendar months; No salary request) – UEF Dr Gröhn will be responsible of coordination and harmonization of MRI experiments in UEF.
+(Co-Investigator; 1.2 calendar months; No salary request) – UEF Dr. Gröhn will be responsible of coordination and harmonization of MRI experiments in UEF.
 He will be responsible for organizing MRI experiments and data analysis in UEF, and will also participate in data collection.
 He will also be intimately involved in data analysis, decisions concerning changes in experimental design and protocols in MRI.

 Other Personnel

 T.B.N. – UEF, Pitkänen lab (postdoctoral fellow; 12 calendar months years 4 and 5).
 Dr. T.B.N. will have a PhD in neurosciences and will be responsible for organization of the practicalities related to antiepileptogenesis treatment trial, daily coordination of projects in UEF, helping technician during weekends in video-EEG analysis and animal monitoring, pump changes, coordination of EEG analysis with Informatics and Analytics Core, statistical analysis of all data, and reporting.
-Fringe benefits rate: 25% (included in $68 875; UEF budget)
+Fringe benefits rate: 25% (included in $68 875; UEF budget).

 T.B.N. – UEF, Pitkänen lab (postdoctoral fellow; 7 months year 5).
-Dr. T.B.N. will have a PhD in molecular neurosciences and will be responsible for bioinformatics analysis of miR-seq data, RT-qPCR/ddPCR validation of the most interesting miRnas, statistical analysis of data, and reporting.
-Fringe benefits rate: 25% (included in $40 166; UEF budget)
+Dr..
+T.B.N. will have a PhD in molecular neurosciences and will be responsible for bioinformatics analysis of miR-seq data, RT-qPCR/ddPCR validation of the most interesting miRnas, statistical analysis of data, and reporting.
+Fringe benefits rate: 25% (included in $40 166; UEF budget).

 T.B.N. – UEF, Gröhn lab (postdoctoral fellow; 12 calendar months years 4 and 5).
-Dr. T.B.N. will have a PhD and experience in experimental MRI, physiological monitoring of the animals and data analysis.
+Dr..
+T.B.N. will have a PhD and experience in experimental MRI, physiological monitoring of the animals and data analysis.
 He will perform data collection and data analysis for structural MRI at UEF.
 He is also responsible of data transfer and general communication with data analysis core regarding MRI data acquired at UEF.
-Fringe benefits rate: 25% (included in $68 875; UEF budget)
+Fringe benefits rate: 25% (included in $68 875; UEF budget).

 Jarmo Hartikainen – UEF, Pitkänen lab (Senior Technician; 12 calendar months years 4 and 5).
 Mr. Hartikainen has 20-y experience in induction of various types of animal models of seizures and epilepsy, including lateral fluid-percussion model, and antiepileptic and antiepileptogenic trials, and performing other methodologies required in Project 2.
 He will be responsible for performing lateral fluid-percussion injuries, daily animal follow-up during treatment, pump implantations and changes, video-EEG monitoring and screening of spontaneous seizures in video-EEGs, blood sampling, processing of tissue for ex vivo MRI and brain biobank.
-Fringe benefits rate: 25% (included in $56 684; UEF Pitkanen budget).
+Fringe benefits rate: 25% (included in $56 684; UEF Pitkänen budget).

 Equipment